| CSCI 240 | Spring 2026 |

-For this assignment, write a C++ program to calculate a powerlifter's total and formatting the output into a report.
+For this assignment, write a program to calculate a course average in the CSCI 240 course.

 The cpp file that is submitted for grading should be named assign2.cpp

-The basic logic for this program is similar to program 1: the user is asked to enter values, a calculation is performed, and the results of the calculation are displayed.
+The basic logic for this program is similar to program 1: the user is asked to enter values, a calculation is performed, and the results of the calculations are displayed.

-Ask the user of the program for their max squat.
-This value will be an integer.
-The prompt to the user must be "What is your max squat?".
+Ask the user of the program for their program average.
+This value should be saved in a double variable.
+The prompt to the user must be "What is your program average?".
 There should be exactly 1 space after the question mark.

-Ask the user of the program for their max bench press.
-This value will be an integer.
-The prompt to the user must be "What is your max bench press?".
+Ask the user of the program for their dailies average.
+This value should be saved in a double variable.
+The prompt to the user must be "What is your dailies average?".
 There should be exactly 1 space after the question mark.

-Ask the user of the program for their max deadlift.
-This value will be an integer.
-The prompt to the user must be "What is your max deadlift?".
+Ask the user of the program for their combined exam and quiz average.
+This value should be saved in a double variable.
+The prompt to the user must be "What is your exam/quiz average?".
 There should be exactly 1 space after the question mark.

 There should be a single new line character before displaying the output and at the end of the output.
-There should also be a blank line between the display of the max lift values and the calculated values.
+There should also be a blank line between the display of the values input by the user and the calculated course average.

 This program MUST use at least 3 symbolic constants.